-Figure 5: Predictive concentration (%) for the salt 1 as a function of repetition number of Bridgman growth, curves calculated from the model of Fig. 1 and equations (7), (8) and (9).
-To achieve 10% of initial concentration in the crystal middle region, approximately, 10 steps are required.
+FIGURE 5: Predictive concentration (%) for Salt 1 as a function of repetition number of Bridgman growth, curves calculated from the model of Figure 1 and (7), (8), and (9).
+To achieve 10% of initial concentration in the crystal middle region, approximately 10 steps are required.